projectatomic/vagrant-service-manager/README.md

 3. Start the box with `bundle exec vagrant up`

 4. Develop.
-You can test the command by running `bundle exec vagrant svcmgr`
+You can test the command by running `bundle exec vagrant service-manager`

 5. When you are ready to build the release, get a maintainer to: